Produce and explain Energy Performance Certificates relating to domestic property

 - the estimated fuel costs and headline savings messages

-- the energy efficiency ratings (current and potential)
+- the impact of energy efficiency ratings on bills

 - top actions